VersusCenter

 Pros

-• Multiple view types (grid, calendar, kanban, gallery) for flexible data visualization
+• Multiple views (grid, calendar, kanban, gallery) of the same data for flexible visualization

 Cons